In Stackfield, you can use whiteboards to prepare and present content, ideas, and information using various editing options.

 Note: The module Whiteboards

-may be unavailable / renamed due to your booked plan, organization settings and / or assigned rights group. (see: Options for admins
+may be unavailable / renamed due to your booked plan, organization settings and/or assigned rights group. (see: Options for admins

-In order to be able to use all functions properly, it is recommended to always use the latest version
+To be able to use all functions properly, it is recommended to always use the latest version

 version (at least version 1.7.1) when using the app.